intel/ias/README.md

 After the successful completion of the above autogen.sh step: make -j <number of cores that you want to use>
 make install

+Note that this is the last release with autotools support.
+It will be dropped and meson will be the only build option in the future.